 The High: As a degenerate pothead, I can tell you the high is in no way the same as natural cannabis.
 Terrifying and much more like a class A drug, and frankly, it was way more potent than any type of Class A drug I had ever tried.

 The Low: My first ever suicidal thoughts!
 Never had I had any mental issues in my life, its around 5-6 years since my K2 experience, and I never had the same feeling like that night.

-The Laws Then (2005-2016): For many years, the legal status of "legal" highs or NPS that they are technically called was ambiguous and were widely sold corner shops and head shops across the United Kindom.
-So synthetic cannabinoids have been legal in the past (not now though~!).
+The Laws Then (2005-2016): For many years, the legal status of "legal" highs or NPS was ambiguous and were widely sold in corner shops and head shops across the United Kingdom.
+So synthetic cannabinoids have been legal in the past (not now though!).